rainydio/wallet23/README.md

 - Blocking suspiciously large transfers
 - Blocking messages that interact with vulnerable contracts

-The user may be contacted by phone for confirmation.
+User may be contacted by phone for confirmation.
 It's similar to what banks usually do.
 But in this case protection service does not hold user funds hostage.
 If it's misbehaving a backup key can be used to change it.

 ## Technicalities